 Webmail services are apps that have been written to be operated online through a browser with no additional software or applications needed.
 On the contrary, an email client is an app that will be installed on a local device such as your smartphone or PC.

-This client app then interacts with remote email servers to download and send email.
+This client app then interacts with remote email servers to download and send emails.

-If you have an email account for your business, you probably have one of the three main email account types which are POP, IMAP, and Microsoft Exchange.
+If you have an email account for your business, you probably have one of the three main email account types: POP, IMAP, and Microsoft Exchange.

 POP stands for ‘Post Office Protocol’.
 It was developed many years ago so that email clients such as Outlook could download and send messages from various email services.
 Over the years, there have been many different versions of POP.
 POP3 is the most widely used.